-To make an appointment at South Street Eye Clinic you please call the clinic on (08) 9312 6033 or alternatively organise a referral to be sent to the clinic and one of our friendly staff members will call you to arrange the appointment.
+To make an appointment at South Street Eye Clinic or Mount Lawley eye clinic you can call either clinic on (08) 9312 6033 or (08) 9371 1910.
+We do prefer you to organise a referral to be sent to either of our clinics and one of our friendly staff members will call you to arrange the appointment.

 South Street Eye Clinic is located at suite 10, 73 Calley drive, Leeming, WA, 6149.
 We have free onsite parking and are accessible from public transport.